Marvel Set To Re-Release Select Films In Hong Kong Theaters

 Earlier this month it was announced that Hong Kong, along with Taiwan, would have Christopher Nolan’s Dark Knight trilogy re-released on theater screens.
 The next move has come from Marvel.
 They plan on re-releasing The Avengers and Iron Man 3 from May 28th to June 10th in Hong Kong cinemas.
 More Marvel films may be released in the coming months, but it’s just the two for now.

 Hong Kong isn’t the only place where theaters are in need of films to play.
 Japan has decided to play some classic films, like The Wizard of Oz, among others.
-There are certainly plenty of movie-goers who would go to the theater to watch anything (like me – I’d even re-watch Cats if it meant I could go to the theater).
+There are certainly plenty of movie-goers who would go to the theater to watch anything (like me – I’d even review Cats again if it meant I could go to the theater).
 However, most casual watchers may not be enticed by films that they’ve seen before.
 The future for cinemas everywhere is definitely shakey.

 Why Is Marvel Releasing These Movies?